 It's so easy to assume the content is all that matters in an eLearning course.
 But, how information is presented affects its effectiveness.
 The design, for instance, influences how students interact with information.

 Think about one of your existing eLearning course designs: Is it too cluttered?
 Or is it designed to properly guide learners toward clear goals?

-It goes without saying that for a learning environment to be effective, you have to evaluate the learning information, or content created for teaching, itself.
+It goes without saying that for any learning environment to be effective, you have to think of the holistic learner experience.

-Here are four crucial factors that should be evaluated:
+Here are four crucial factors that should consider:

 - Graphic Clarity